 Figure 2.
 Devon House of Mercy 2018.
 Frances Billinge

 Figure 3.
-Grave of Sister Bertha, Sister Mercy of the Community of St John the Baptist, died 1907.
-Bovey Tracey cemetery.
+Grave of Sister Bertha, Sister of Mercy of the Community of St John the Baptist, died 1907.
+Bovey Tracey Cemetery.
 Frances Billinge 2019.

 Frances Henrietta Kilvert was a sister at the Devon House of Mercy whose brother was the famous diarist whose work was later published as ‘Kilvert’s Diary’.
 Frances was born at Hardenhuish Wiltshire in 1846.
 By 1901 she was a Sister of Mercy in London and she had moved to the Bovey Tracey house by 1911 where she was described as a teaching sister.
 This teaching post was at the Church of England National School.
 Frances died at the mother house in Clewer in 1929 when she was aged 83.